Archfx/tinyos/07-ExterInterrupt/README.md

 };
 ```

 When we are writing an operating system, we can use the IRQ code to identify the type of external interrupt and solve the problems of keyboard input and disk reading and writing.
-Regarding these contents, the author will give a more in-depth introduction in subsequent articles.

-### Memory Map of PLIC

-As for how we should communicate with PLIC?
+### Configuring the PIC

-PLIC adopts a Memory Map mechanism, which maps some important information to Main Memory.
+As the name of PIC suggests, it can be programmed.
+For this purpose, PLIC adopts a Memory Map mechanism, which maps some important information to Main Memory.
 In this way, we can communicate with PLIC by accessing the memory.
-We can continue to see [Virt’s source code](https://github.com/qemu/qemu/blob/master/hw/riscv/virt.c), which defines the virtual location of PLIC:
+We can find these memory map definitions in [Virt’s source code](https://github.com/qemu/qemu/blob/master/hw/riscv/virt.c), which defines the virtual locations of PLIC as follows,
 ```cpp
 static const MemMapEntry virt_memmap[] = {
     [VIRT_DEBUG] =       {        0x0,         0x100 },